Virus kills member of council advising Iran’s supreme leader

-TEHRAN, Iran (AP) — A member of a council that advises Iran’s supreme leader died Monday after falling sick from the new coronavirus, state radio reported, becoming the first top official to succumb to the illness that is affecting members of the Islamic Republic’s leadership.
+TEHRAN, Iran (AP) — A member of a council that advises Iran’s supreme leader died Monday after falling sick from the new coronavirus, state radio reported, becoming the first top official to succumb to the illness striking both citizens and leaders of the Islamic Republic.

-Expediency Council member Mohammad Mirmohammadi died at a Tehran hospital of the virus, state radio said.
-He was 71.
+The death of Expediency Council member Mohammad Mirmohammadi, 71, came as Iran announced the virus had killed 66 people among 1,501 confirmed cases in the country.
+In two days, the number of confirmed cases has more than doubled, showing the spiraling crisis of the outbreak as Iran says it is preparing to mobilize 300,000 soldiers and volunteers to confront the virus.

-The council advises Supreme Leader Ayatollah Ali Khamenei, as well as settles disputes between the supreme leader and parliament.
+Iran has the highest death toll in the world after China, the epicenter of the virus that causes the illness called COVID-19.

-His death comes as other top officials have contracted the virus in Iran, which has the highest death toll in the world after China, the epicenter of the outbreak.
+Across the wider Mideast, there are over 1,680 cases of the new coronavirus, including Iran.
+The majority of regional cases are linked back to Iran.

-Those sick included include Vice President Masoumeh Ebtekar, better known as “Sister Mary,” the English-speaking spokeswoman for the students who seized the U.S. Embassy in Tehran in 1979 and sparked the 444-day hostage crisis, state media reported.
-Also sick is Iraj Harirchi, the head of an Iranian government task force on the coronavirus who tried to downplay the virus before falling ill.
+Health Ministry spokesman Ali Reza Raisi, who gave the new figures for the virus Monday, said that Iran’s armed forces and its Basij, the all-volunteer arm of its paramilitary Revolutionary Guard, stood ready to mobilize 300,000 troops to help combat the virus.
+Already, Guard vehicles have been spraying disinfectant on streets in major cities.

-Iran has reported 978 confirmed cases of the new virus with 54 deaths from the illness it causes, called COVID-19.
-Across the wider Mideast, there are over 1,150 cases of the new coronavirus, the majority of which are linked back to Iran.
+Those troops would help sanitizing public areas, as well as running down leads on who infected people had contacted before falling ill, Raisi said.

-Trying to stem the outbreak of the new coronavirus, Iran on Monday held an online-only briefing by its Foreign Ministry.
+Trying to stem the outbreak of the new coronavirus, Iran also on Monday held an online-only briefing by its Foreign Ministry.
+China as well has held similar teleconference briefings.

 Foreign Ministry spokesman Abbas Mousavi opened the online news conference addressing the outbreak, dismissing an offer of help for Iran by U.S. Secretary of State Mike Pompeo.